ceejbot/ceejbot.github.com/resume.md

 Track record of shipping and maintaining many projects over the long term.
 Self-motivated and self-directed but will happily integrate with larger teams.
 Can write well and leave a trail of readable documentation behind.

-Languages, from most recent to least recent: Javascript, Ruby, Python, Java, C, Objective-C, C++, Perl, Tcl.
+Languages, from most recent to least recent: Javascript in node.js, Javascript in the browser, Ruby, Python, Java, C, Objective-C, C++, Perl, Tcl.

 Strong technical writing skills.